CheesyChocolate/susskind-pipe-theory/README.md

 Leveraging graph theory and reinforcement learning to find the input for a desired output in a pipe maze.

+**Note**: This project is solved using q-learning algorithm.
+The proper way to solve this problem is to use a DQN algorithm.
+But that would be for another time.

 ## How to run

 ### create a virtual environment